katmarcin/Corporate_ESG_Metrics_Analysis/README.md

 c.
 List of US companies by sector ascending in the 'CCC' category
   * Example of a new household name "Peloton" appears in the data.
 The company appears to have a poor ESG and rating.
   * Peloton, which gained an appearance during the COVID-19 pandemic, is known for its stationary bikes and interactive virtual classes on demand.
 The company's website has a very minimal page regarding its ESG efforts and it links users to their most recent ESG report.
 It is without a doubt that Peloton's poor ESG rating stems from materiality of their equipment.
   * The pattern that repeats among companies with poor ESG ratings is that of low communicability of ESG efforts to users on their main websites.
-Instead, these companies direct users to their ESG reports, which are often very lengthy and wordy and distract users from actual concrete figures that are direct, easy-to-understand, and marketable.
+Instead, these companies direct users to their ESG reports, which are often very lengthy and wordy and distract users from actual concrete figures.
+Ideally, ESG metrics and attributes should be marketed in a way that is direct, concise, and grabs users attention through the use of graphics.

 https://investor.onepeloton.com/esg